hmjkim/Tummie/README.md

 │       ├── logo-placeholder.svg
 │       ├── logo-white.svg
 │       └── logo.svg
-├── index.html      # Page shows the user sign in and sing up options ├── login.html      # Page shows the login window
-├── mykitchen       # Folder for my kitchen related pages │   ├── addFood.html    # Page for adding food items
+├── index.html      # Page that shows the user sign in and sing up options ├── login.html      # Page that shows the login window ├── mykitchen       # Folder for my kitchen related pages │   ├── addFood.html    # Page for adding food items
 │   └── eachFood.html   # Page for editing food items which shows the food item information